nicksakwa/nicksakwa/README.md

 ## 🙋‍♂️ About Me:

-I'm currently working on [Data Science and Machine learning modules with Python and JavaScript].
-I have a strong interest in [web and mobile app development, data science, machine learning and cyber security].
-[Optional: Add a brief personal touch or a key skill].
-I started coding at a professional level in [2017] and am now a [seasoned software developer].
+I'm currently working on Data Science and Machine learning modules with Python and JavaScript.
+I am strongly interested in web and mobile app development, data science, machine learning and cybersecurity.
+I started coding at a professional level in 2017 and am now a seasoned software developer.

 ## 🔗 Socials: